top of page

 DOCUMENTING LEGACY.

-The Hive Effect is an independent community archive and action platform for the Sandwell and Oldbury landscape.
+The Hive Effect is an independent community archive and action platform for the Oldbury and Rowley Regis landscape in Sandwell.

 We document the hidden industrial legacies of our local spaces to directly fuel the community-led futures we are building for them.